South Nowra

 South Nowra lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the population of South Nowra is estimated at around 3,710.
-This reflects an increase of 545 people since the 2021 Census which reported a population of 3,165.
-The change was inferred from AreaSearch's estimate of resident population at 3,594 following examination of ABS ERP data release in June 2024 and additional 445 validated new addresses since the Census date.
-This results in a density ratio of 430 persons per square kilometer.
-South Nowra's growth rate of 17.2% since the 2021 census exceeded the SA4 region's growth rate of 4.8%.
-Population growth was primarily driven by interstate migration contributing approximately 36.0% of overall population gains, although all drivers including overseas migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validations, the population of South Nowra is estimated at around 3710 as of Feb 2026.
+This reflects an increase of 545 people since the 2021 Census, which reported a population of 3165.
+The change is inferred from a resident population estimate of 3594 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 445 validated new addresses since the Census date.
+This level of population equates to a density ratio of 430 persons per square kilometer.
+South Nowra's growth rate of 17.2% since the 2021 Census exceeded the SA4 region's 4.8%.
+Population growth was primarily driven by interstate migration, contributing approximately 36.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population